jobisoft/TbSync/.github/issue_template.md

-## Before you post a new issue

-Please update TbSync to the latest release and also update your Thunderbird to the latest stable release.
-Please also enable debug logging (TbSync Account Manager -> Help).
-Can you still reproduce the bug?
-If so, please send me the debug.log via e-mail and use the title of your issue as subject of the email.
+Before you post a new issue, please update TbSync to the latest release (or beta, if there is one) and also update your Thunderbird to the latest stable release.
+Can you still reproduce your issue?
+To help resolving your issue, enable debug logging (TbSync Account Manager -> Help) and send me the debug.log via e-mail (use the title of your issue as subject of the email).

+## Your environment

 ```
 TbSync version: